darkpatternsdigital/openapi-generators/generators/typescript/npm/readme.md

 # OpenAPI Codegen for a TypeScript-friendly Open API clients

-Uses [Microsoft.OpenApi.Readers][1] along with custom templates in order to generate generalized TypeScript objects for creating clients of many shapes.
+Use an OpenAPI specification to generate generalized TypeScript objects for creating clients of many shapes.
 Delivered via an npm package.

 ```sh
 npm i -D @principlestudios/openapi-codegen-typescript